Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 The following substitutions are performed by TCL:

-Variable substitution is triggered by the $ character (as with csh), the content of the variable is substitued; { } may be used as in csh to enclose the name of the variable.
+Variable substitution is triggered by the $ character (as with csh), the content of the variable is substituted; { } may be used as in csh to enclose the name of the variable.

 **Example:**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}